AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Results and Discussion

 Fig.~\ref{fig:fringedistribution} shows the VLA flux density from the CLASS catalog at 8\,GHz versus total observing time for the $1372$ band-separated observations, color-coded by the fringe solution percentage.

-\subsection{Comparison with VIPCALs}
+\subsection{Comparison with \texttt{VIPCALs}}

 Fig.~\ref{fig:fringecomparison} illustrates the distribution of fringe solution percentages for the sample of $1372$ band-separated observations.
-The \texttt{VASCO} results at the default fringe-fitting $\rm{S/N}$ threshold of $3.2$ (purple) are compared with those of \texttt{VIPCALS} at its standard $\mathrm{S/N}$ threshold of $5.0$ (orange).
+The \texttt{AVICA} results at the default fringe-fitting $\rm{S/N}$ threshold of $3.2$ (purple) are compared with those of \texttt{VIPCALs} at its standard $\mathrm{S/N}$ threshold of $5.0$ (blue).
 Both pipelines show broad agreement at high solution percentages, with the majority of observations exceeding 80\%.
-However, at the lower end of the distribution, the stricter \texttt{VIPCALs} threshold results in a higher number of observations in low-percentage bins compared to the default \texttt{VASCO} run.
+However, at the lower end of the distribution, the stricter \texttt{VIPCALs} threshold results in a higher number of observations in low-percentage bins compared to the default \texttt{AVICA} run.

-To investigate this further, we identified 145 band-separated observations where the fringe solution percentage fell below $60\%$ for either \texttt{VIPCALs} or \texttt{VASCO} at their respective default thresholds.
+To investigate this further, we identified 145 band-separated observations where the fringe solution percentage fell below $60\%$ for either \texttt{VIPCALs} or \texttt{AVICA} at their respective default thresholds.
 These observations were re-calibrated at a stricter $\rm{S/N}$ threshold of $5.0$ and are shown in Fig.~\ref{fig:fringecomparisonunder60perc}.
-At the default \texttt{VASCO} $\rm{S/N}$ threshold of $3.2$, 139 of these observations yield solution percentages above $80\%$ (purple), with only 6 falling below $60\%$.
+At the default \texttt{AVICA} $\rm{S/N}$ threshold of $3.2$, 139 of these observations yield solution percentages above $80\%$ (purple), with only 6 falling below $60\%$.
 When the $\rm{S/N}$ threshold is raised to $5.0$, the distribution broadens significantly: 37 observations drop below 20\%, 48 remain in the 20--60\% range, and the remaining 60 recover to a mean solution percentage of $92.29\%$.
-The recovery of this last group confirms that a significant fraction of the band-separated observations at $\rm{S/N}$ threshold of $3.2$ correspond to genuinely detectable fringes rather than noise.
+The recovery of this last group, comprising $41.4\%$ of the re-calibrated sample, confirms that a significant fraction of the band-separated observations at $\rm{S/N}$ threshold of $3.2$ correspond to genuinely detectable fringes rather than noise.
 The $37$ observations that fall below $20\%$ under the stricter threshold are consistent with sensitivity-limited detections, yielding poor fringe solutions regardless of the pipeline used.
 These observations represent marginal solutions in noisy data that are typically refined or flagged during the subsequent imaging stage.